kddcup25/kddcup25.github.io/2024_content/pages/1-index.md

 There will be two phases in the challenge.

 **Phase 1** will be open to all teams who sign up.
-All teams that have at least one successful submission in Phase 1 can Phase 2.
+All teams that have at least one successful submission in Phase 1 enter Phase 2.

 ### Phase 1: Open Competition